Autism Education Summit “We Want Them to Feel Better”

 My wife and I have always said we want our son to be the best Ethan he can be.
 Dr Jerry echoed our sentiments when he said, “We are not trying to change our kids.
 They are perfect, and we love them as they are.
 However, we treat them, so that they FEEL better.
 We treat them so we can help them go from “dysfunctional to functional”.

 If you’ve ever gone to work after not sleeping the night before, you know what a challenge it can be to be productive and get anything done.
 Imagine being a 6-year-old only sleeping 2 hours a night for 10 straight days.
 In addition to being sleep deprived, your hormones are out of whack, so you’re in a state of constant fight or flight.
 Also, imagine you don’t have the ability to communicate how you feel.
 Then, your parent takes you to school or ABA therapy for 8 hours.
 How much progress do you think you will be able to make?

-At this year’s summit, leaders in autism research and renowned doctors presented on a variety of health issues related to autism and autoimmune disease.
+At this year’s Autism Education Summit, leaders in autism research and renowned doctors presented on a variety of health issues related to autism and autoimmune disease.
 While many topics were covered, there were several commonalities:

 - Clean up the diet & heal the gut

 - Ease the burden on the immune system to allow it to rest